Responding to Threats from Terrorist Activities on Virtual Platforms through AI Governance Capacity

 Author

-Associate Professor of Criminal Law and Criminology, Faculty of Administrative Sciences and Economics, Arak University, Arak, Iran
+Associate Professor, Law Department, Faculty of Administrative Sciences and Economics, Arak University, Arak, Iran

 Abstract